samusyrjanen/gentrification-project/doc/REPORT.md

 Google searches were used to locate suitable data sets.
 As mentioned above, the team decided to use only two data sets, one describing historical income fluctuations and another describing historical changes in two room apartment prices (per square metre).
-In order to produce communicate results as intended, i.e. a map visualisation, border information about postal code areas in Helsinki (city proper) was also located using the same methodology as with other data sets.
+In order to communicate results as intended, i.e. a map visualisation, border information about postal code areas in Helsinki (city proper) was also located using the same methodology as with other data sets.